 GFI is committed to fostering a collaborative ecosystem for clean meat development.
 In this spirit, we have launched a competitive grant program to close critical gaps in clean meat research.
 Read more about our competitive grant program here.
 The deadline for proposals is November 21, 2018.

-The header image shows a clean meatball, courtesy of Memphis Meats.
+The header image shows a clean meatball, courtesy of UPSIDE Foods.